 We will endeavor to expedite this process but the actual amount of time it takes depends on a variety of factors including the availability of all the staff members involved, but in no event will it be longer than 10 business days unless extenuating circumstances exist which require additional time for resolution.
 Should this occur, you will be notified at least by day ten of the need to continue the investigation.

 As required by law, the Agency will report the outcome of its complaint investigation in writing to the Department of Children and Family Services (DCFS) regional licensing office or the DCFS Licensing Representative within 10 business days after complaints are received unless extenuating circumstances exist which require additional time for resolution.
 DCFS will also receive an update at day ten should additional time be required.
-The Executive Director will be responsible for reporting on the nature of the complaint and resolution at the Agency’s next Board of Directors meeting.
+The Co-Director will be responsible for reporting on the nature of the complaint and resolution at the Agency’s next Board of Directors meeting.

 At no time will the Agency retaliate against complainants.